mietzen/AKS-ArgoCD-tutorial/README.md

 ### Create an Ingress

 Before we can deploy ArgoCD, we need to set up an ingress to reach it securely.
-We’ll use [Traefik](https://traefik.io/traefik) for this.
+We’ll use [Traefik](https://traefik.io/traefik) for this combined with [cert-manager](https://cert-manager.io/) for automate TLS certificate management.
-To install Traefik, we first need to install [Helm](https://helm.sh/docs/intro/install/#through-package-managers).

-To automate TLS certificate management, we’ll also install [cert-manager](https://cert-manager.io/).
-Let’s start with that.
+Let’s start with `cert-manager`.

 #### cert-manager